 8. Leverage Open Houses for More Zillow Views

-To increase buyer interest, post open houses on Zillow at least a few days before they’re scheduled.
-Just navigate to the listing for which you will be holding an open house.
+Post open houses on Zillow at least a few days before they’re scheduled to increase buyer interest.
+Just navigate to the listing for which you will hold an open house.
 Click the “More” button in the top right, then select “Add/edit open house dates.”
 Once you add this information, your open house details will appear on listing images, as showcased in the example below.

 9. Adjust the Asking Price to Increase Zillow Views

-If you are not getting as much engagement as you like on your Zillow listing, consider lowering the price of the property to increase views.
-While you don’t want to drop the price regularly or too dramatically, small adjustments may help your listing rank higher on Zillow search results pages.
+If you get less engagement than you like on your Zillow listing, consider lowering the property’s price to increase views.
+While you don’t want to drop the price regularly or too dramatically, minor adjustments may help your listing rank higher on Zillow search results pages.

-For example, if your listing has been on the market for two months, you might decrease the price by $99 just to get the listing back to a more favorable listing position.
-Keep in mind, you should never adjust the price of a property without first communicating with the owner.
+For example, if your listing has been on the market for two months, you might decrease the price by $99 to get the listing back to a more favorable listing position.
+Remember, you should never adjust the price of a property without first communicating with the owner.
 You can explain the benefits of changing the price and the importance of maintaining the listing on Zillow.

 10. Follow Up With Leads Quickly

 Follow up on your leads quickly to maximize your return on advertising spend (ROAS).
-You can do so either via email, text message, or phone call using the Zillow CRM to discuss your buyers’ needs and interests.
-The best part about Zillow CRM is that it includes a mobile app so agents on the go can follow up with their leads in a timely manner and stay connected with them anywhere.
+You can do so via email, text message, or phone call using the Zillow CRM to discuss your buyers’ needs and interests.
+The best part about Zillow CRM is that it includes a mobile app so agents can follow up with their leads promptly and stay connected with them anywhere.

-Aside from the Zillow CRM tool, you can use other real estate CRM software to streamline your lead generation.
+Aside from the Zillow CRM tool, you can use other real estate customer relationship management (CRM) software to streamline your lead generation.
 These platforms have tools to manage listings, track leads, and market your services through email, phone, text, and social media campaigns.
 The good news is you can integrate CRM apps, like LionDesk, into your Zillow account through Zillow Tech Connect or third-party integration software like Zapier.